 6) Uniform regulation on a national level difficult accomplish because real-estate comes under state govt. jurisdiction.

 7) Legislation governing real-estate in 8 states is based on the Maharashtra apartment ownership Act of 1963.
+Apartment owners associations find themselves on a weak wicket because:

 a) Ever increasing demand for housing; and heightened anxiety among apartment owners to take possession, because of inordinate delay in delivery by developers;